mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

                   theta = 0.5,
                   dims = 2)
 ```
 Let's take a look at some of the parametes there (there are a lot).
 Starting simple: the _dist_gower_ is the distance object you just created and wanted to visualise, since its a distance object we need to inform the function that it is: _is_distance_.
 We know there are no duplicates, so we set _check_duplicates_ to FALSE to save processing time.
 PCA...
 We're not doing that here, so let's turn if of ```pca = FALSE```.
-We want to get a 2 dimensional plot of the similarities so: ```dims = TRUE```.
+We want to get a 2 dimensional plot of the similarities so: ```dims = 2```.

 The t-SNE solution are put in a new data frame including the original data set:
 ```r